Let's Get to It: Critical reception

 Let's Get to It was met with mixed reviews from music critics.
 True and Sweeney praised Minogue for co-writing most of the album and taking more control of her career.
 However, they felt the album sounds unnatural and more dated than Rhythm of Love.
 Griffiths hailed it as her best album because of the improved production, but still viewed it as a "false tease" and admitted that Minogue's music "is still for virgins, even if they now read The Face".
+Betty Page of NME wrote that Minogue had made an "exceedingly good pop record", praising her strong vocal performance on "No World without You".
 A writer from Australian programme Rage opined that the album had been successful in showcasing a more seductive side of hers.
 Mark Andrews of Smash Hits and Oliver Hurley were less impressed with the album's ill-advised R&B influence, saying that Aitken's absence was notable and the material is forgettable.
 Levine commented that the album "lacks a moment of pure pop brilliance" to match Minogue's earlier works.

 Retrospect reviews by Cinquemani, True, and Hurley viewed the album as a clear statement for Minogue's departure from PWL, whose musical relationship had become too restrictive.
 In 2018, Cinquemani wrote that none of the musical genres featured on the album were particularly flourishing, and compared SAW-produced tracks unfavorably to the American sounds of Clivillés and Cole, Jam and Lewis, and Full Force.
 He ranked it as Minogue's third-worst studio album.
 A writer from Classic Pop magazine ranked it as the eighth-best Stock Aitken Waterman album, deeming it as a bold statement.
-Wood highlighted I Guess I Like it Like That" as a signal of her transformation into an artist with diverse genres, and paved the way for her next dance-oriented releases.
+Wood highlighted "I Guess I Like it Like That" as a signal of her transformation into an artist with diverse genres, and paved the way for her next dance-oriented releases.
 In the biography Kylie: Naked (2012), Nigel Goodall and Jenny Stanley-Clarke called it her first album to have "a personal feel, with influences from her own tastes in music".
 The album was Minogue's only studio album, apart from her 1994 self-titled album, to receive a two-star rating from British writer Colin Larkin in the Encyclopedia of Popular Music (2011), who classified it as "disappointing", "weak or dull and not recommended".

 Despite the mixed critical reception, Minogue received a nomination for Best Female Artist at the ARIA Music Awards of 1992 as a result of her work on Let's Get to It.
 It was her third nomination in the category, following nominations for Kylie in 1989 and Enjoy Yourself in 1990.
 Minogue lost the award to Australian singer-songwriter Deborah Conway for her album String of Pearls (1992).